Technological advancements have and will continue to change the business world in many aspects.

 It has changed whole industries, making some obsolete and some more efficient and relevant.
-With the trajectory of the current state of technology, it’s expected that in the future, technology has the potential to drive global industry significantly.
+With the trajectory of the current state of technology, it’s expected that in the future, technology has the potential to drive global trade significantly.

-2. Artificial intelligence
+2. Artificial intelligence IN TRADE

 Further implementations of AI also allows autonomous storage with the development of autonomous ports and warehouses.
-Using AI to simplify data analytics solves the most complicated part of trade, supply chain management.
+Using AI to simplify data analytics solves the most complicated part of trade - supply chain management.
 Not only will AI data analytics speed up logistics, but it will also utilise the most efficient paths for operations which has the potential to drop costs by 40%.

 There are a myriad of ways that AI impacts trade and statistics to back it up as well, if you are interested in more information, read the report.

 Technology has a tremendous impact on trade going forward.
-To learn more about how trade is impacted by technology and more in-depth information regarding the state of the industry in relation to technology, read our comprehensive report.
+To learn more about how trade is impacted by technology and for more in-depth information regarding the state of the industry in relation to technology, read our comprehensive report.